moralespech-collab/sap-basis-portfolio/netweaver/sap-router/README.md

 ### 3. Package Extraction
 Navigate to the installation directory and utilize the `SAPCAR.exe` utility to unpack the core routing binaries and cryptographic dependencies.

+> [!NOTE]
+> It is usually more convenient to rename the downloaded SAPCAR binary to simply `SAPCAR.exe` for easier command execution.

 ```powershell
 # Navigate to the SAP Router working directory
 cd "C:\usr/sap\saprouter"